Aditya202666/Clash/README.md

 # ⚡ Clash – Anonymous Voting & Feedback App

-# ⚡ Note from future:- This may not work because this app uses UpStash Redis server for queue, Upstash automatically deletes the unused project after sometime.
+ **Note from future:-** This may not work because this app uses UpStash Redis server for queue, Upstash automatically deletes the unused project after sometime.
 I will try to keep it running.

 ## 🧪 Test Account
 You can try Clash instantly using the following test credentials: